 Stroll through gorgeous homes decked out with seasonal décor and gather inspiration for your own home in the process.
 One of our favorites is the Pinewood Estate at Bok Tower Gardens.
 Tour the home, which is decked out in seasonal decor, now through January 6, 2019.
 Combo tickets are $25 for the home tour and gardens admission.

 14. Visit all of the Deck the Downtown holiday window displays

-As part of a collaboration with the Downtown Arts District, Downtown Orlando Partnership, Church Street and Thornton Park Districts, and the Downtown Development Board, 35 participating businesses will be decked out for the holidays with window displays and festive lights.
-All of the Deck the Downtown displays are free and open to the public from December 1-31, 2017.
+As part of a collaboration with the Downtown Arts District, Downtown Orlando Partnership, Church Street and Thornton Park Districts, and the Downtown Development Board, 40+ participating businesses are decked out for the holidays with window displays and festive lights.
+All of the Deck the Downtown displays are free and open to the public from December 1-31, 2018.
 Location maps are available at each of the participating businesses.

 15. Attend the Epcot Candlelight Processional

-After attending the Candlelight Processional for the first time last year, we can gladly say this must-have holiday experience lives up to the hype.
+After attending the Candlelight Processional for the first time in 2016, we can gladly say this must-have holiday experience lives up to the hype.
 In a nutshell, the performance includes a celebrity narrator telling the story of Christmas, with music from a 50-piece orchestra and full choir.
-Notable narrators this year include Whoopi Goldberg, Neil Patrick Harris, and Pat Sajak.
 Get the details and our tips here.